What do we expect of families? Which responsibilities should families carry, and when should the state step in?

 Cathy Corcoran OBE Cathy was Chief Executive of the Cardinal Hume Centre from 2003-2018, a central London charity helping people to overcome poverty and homelessness.
 She was awarded the OBE in 2002 for her 25 years service with CAFOD.

 To watch video of the first debate in the series, held on 2 July 2018, Migration and the Common Good, click here.

 The third debate in our series will address the relationship between the State, Church and Community and take place on 7 March 2019, also at St Mary's.

-A note to our friends outside London: T4CG operates on a shoestring and our capacity to run events is extremely limited.
-Working in partnership makes it possible to offer these events.
+A note to our friends across the UK and beyond: T4CG operates on a shoestring but working in partnership makes it possible to offer these debates.
+Our capacity to run events outside London is extremely limited, but we hope you enjoy engaging with the content on video.
 Capacity permitting, we are always open to discussing possibilities with partners further afield.
-Video of the content will be made available afterwards thanks to sponsorship by CCLA.

 This series is kindly sponsored by CCLA, one of the UK's largest ethical fund managers for charities, religious organisations and the public sector.